open-education-api/open-education-api.github.io/v6/technical/historical-and-future-data.md

 # Historical and future data

 ## timelineOverrides
-OOAPI v5 adds a mechanism to communicate about data that were valid in the past or will become valid in the future.
+OOAPI v5 has added a mechanism to communicate about data that were valid in the past or will become valid in the future.
 An implementation is expected to always return *the current value* of an entity as the main object in a response.
 To specify historic and future changes an implementation can add one or more "timelineOverrides".
 Each timelineOverride is a repetition of the main object, but with attributes that can have a different value or with absent optional attributes (indicating that an attribute did not exists in the past or will not exist in the future).

 A timelineOverride also specifies two date fields: `validFrom` (inclusive) and `validTo` (exclusive) indicating for which period of time the changed attributes are valid.